Start for free

 Taking a closer look at this:

 • Odoo’s free community edition makes Odoo the obvious choice for startups that need to preserve capital while building their foundation.
+To understand the differences between the two editions, see our Odoo Community vs. Enterprise guide.

 • A mid-sized company can save over $250,000 in three years by simply consolidating essential modules in Odoo rather than using a Salesforce-heavy stack.